Frequently Asked Questions

 Can you deliver my cake?

 We are happy to deliver cakes at a mutually agreeable time (depending on time availability, this may be the day before your event).
 There may be an additional charge for delivery.
+Do to the perishable nature of the product, someone must be home to accept delivery.

 How do I get the right number of servings out of my cake?